makma/fingerprintjs.com/content/blog/announcing-our-sdk-libraries.md

   url: www.fingerprint.com/blog/announcing-fingerprint-sdk-libraries
   socialImage: /img/uploads/check-out-our-sdks.jpg
   image: /img/uploads/check-out-our-sdks.jpg
-  imageAlt: "Hexagons with Brand Logos "
+  imageAlt: SDK Libraries Hexagon Image
-  imageTitle: "Hexagons with Brand Logos "
+  imageTitle: SDK Libraries Hexagon Image
   description: "We know how vital SDKs and libraries are to our Pro customers and
     our open-source users.
 We have launched a new webpage that highlights all of the SDKs and libraries we currently support. "